4.88 from 230 votes

 • Salt.
 Use plain table salt–no need to get fancy here!

 • Flour.
-Make sure to measure your flour properly and use a kitchen scale if you have one, because it’s easy to accidentally use too much flour.
+Make sure to measure your flour properly and make sure you know how to use a kitchen scale if you have one, because it’s easy to accidentally use too much flour.
 Too much flour will make the dough dry, crumbly, and difficult to work with.

 • Cornstarch.
 Powdered sugar already contains cornstarch, but we up the ante by using a bit more to give these cookies an even better, more melt-in-your-mouth texture.